 Below are some hallmarks of the redesigned AP courses and exams:

-- Greater emphasis on discipline-specific inquiry, reasoning, and communication skills, cited in the science practices, historical thinking skills, and for world languages, the instructional goals identified by the Standards for Foreign Language Learning in the 21st Century
+- Greater emphasis on discipline-specific inquiry, reasoning, and communication skills, cited in the science practices, Mathematical Practices for AP Calculus (MPACs), historical thinking skills, and for world languages, the instructional goals identified by the Standards for Foreign Language Learning in the 21st Century (.pdf/2.59MB).

 - Rigorous, research-based curricula, modeled on introductory college courses, that strike a balance between breadth of content coverage and depth of understanding